 David holds a Bachelor of Science degree from Wayne State University in Detroit, Michigan.
 He resides in Newnan Georgia, with his wife and two sons.
 His hobbies include writing, hiking, yoga and photography.

 Meagan Clem Martz is a Senior Associate Director of Development at The Carter Center.
-Her analytical reporting guides multiple development teams as they design their fundraising strategies and has resulted in the creation of an additional department at the Center.
+In her prior role as Prospect Research Analyst, her analytical reporting guided multiple development teams as they designed their fundraising strategies and resulted in the creation of an additional department at the Center.
 At RWN, Meagan provides strategic guidance and support for fundraising.

 Prior to joining The Carter Center, Meagan worked as an International Trade Program Coordinator for the Georgia Department of Economic Development and as a consultant for the Georgia Tech Research Institute.